 How has the local community had input regarding the courthouse project?

-The Project Advisory Group is the main source of ongoing community input to the project.
-Judicial Council staff will provide accurate and timely information throughout site selection, design, and construction.
+The Project Advisory Group, required by Rules of Court and state law, is the main source of ongoing community input to the project, particularly after CEQA is completed.
+The Project Advisory Group is composed of community, business, legal, and government leaders.
+Judicial Council staff provides accurate information throughout site selection, design, and construction.
 Updates will be posted to the California Courts website, and media advisories will be distributed at key milestones.
-Public meetings on environmental issues have been held, and other public outreach will be conducted as needed.

 What will happen to the historic courthouse when the new courthouse is completed?